-The new Oxygen sensor is provided with two O-rings; be sure that these O-rings are well inserted inside the special groove of the sensor (see the example in the picture below).
+The new sensors are provided with two O-rings; be sure that these O-rings are well inserted inside the special groove of the sensor (see the example in the picture below).

 Insert the new sensor into the rails and push down until fully seated.